-Did you know that 40% of all Americans get fewer than 7 hours of sleep per night?
-Sleep experts recommend getting between 7 and 9 hours of sleep every night to maintain optimal health, and to avoid common health problems such as obesity, diabetes, cancer, and more.
+Around 38% of Americans get fewer than 7 hours of sleep per night.
+Sleep experts suggest getting between 7 and 9 hours every night to maintain optimal health, and to avoid common problems such as obesity, diabetes, and cancer.

 As you sleep, your body literally heals and repairs itself on a cellular level.
 Ever hear people joke about beauty sleep?
-In reality, beauty sleep is very legit, and improves collagen production and circulation to leave your skin and complexion looking fresh, youthful, and flawless.
+Beauty sleep is very legit!
+Sleep enhances collagen production and increases circulation to leave your skin and complexion looking fresh, youthful, and flawless.

-Individuals who lack sleep on a regular basis are often at higher risk for serious health conditions such as heart disease, kidney disease, and high blood pressure.
-Plus, sleep helps your body produce ample amounts of melatonin — a sleep hormone and antioxidant that fights inflammation and reduces your risk for cancer.
+People who suffer from sleep deprivation are often at higher risk for serious conditions including heart disease, kidney disease, and high blood pressure.
+But sleep helps your body produce ample amounts of melatonin—a sleep hormone and antioxidant that fights inflammation and reduces your risk for cancer.

-If you’re having problems sleeping at night, take a close look at your sleeping environment before making any other drastic lifestyle changes.
+If you’re having problems sleeping at night, take a closer look at your sleeping environment before making any drastic lifestyle changes.
 It’s possible your bed is the culprit behind your sleepless nights.

 Today, I’d like to specifically discuss the health risks associated with sleeping on a metal bed frame.
 Mattresses and bed frames made from metal or that contain metal parts can increase your exposure to electrical pollution, or electromagnetic fields (EMF).
 Exposure to EMF can disrupt a good night’s sleep, and increase your risk for multiple health problems.

-Scientists and healthcare experts have found that metal bed frames and metal box springs inside mattresses have the ability to amplify and distort the earth’s natural magnetic field, leading to disruption of sleep and one or more health problems.
+Scientists and healthcare professionals have found that metal bed frames and metal box springs have the ability to amplify and distort the earth’s natural magnetic field, leading to disruption of sleep and one or more health problems.

-Sleeping in a high-EMF environment can lead to symptoms such as:
+Sleeping in a high-EMF environment can lead to symptoms including:

 - Headaches